rileyle/PHYS328W/jupyter.md

   - Click the "Install" button under "CMD.exe Prompt".
   - Launch "CMD.exe Prompt"
     - Enter "conda install -c conda-forge jupyterlab=3" at the prompt and hit <Enter>.
-    - Once it is finished installing, typle "exit" <Enter> to close the window.
+    - Once it is finished installing, type "exit" <Enter> to close the window.
   - Click the "Refresh" button at the upper right of the Anaconda Navigator window, and you should see that there is a "Launch" button under JupyterLab 3.x.x.

 ### Alternative to Anaconda